-If you have surfed the interwebz in the last five years, chances are high that you would have stumbled upon one of Amy Cuddy’s articles or talks about ‘power posing’.
+If you have stumbled upon TED talks or psychology news in the last five years, chances are you would have already read one of Amy Cuddy’s articles or watched her talks on ‘power posing’.
 Admittedly the argument that she weaves is actually convincing, and the simple fix she suggests to help with stressful situations most compelling.
 But what part of this claim is actually evidence based research, and what part is abusing authority to stretch scientific truth?

 In case you haven’t read the journal paper published in 20101 or watched the famous TED talk by Amy Cuddy two years following that, ‘Power Posing’ is the notion that adopting a posture of confidence – regardless of our actual confidence level – can affect testosterone and cortisol levels in the brain.
 Neuroendocrine profiles of high testosterone coupled with low cortisol has been linked with disease resistance and leadership abilities.

 For the study, participants were made to adopt either a ‘high power’ or ‘low power’ pose, as shown.
 Their ‘risk taking’ inclinations as well as their testosterone and cortisol levels were then assessed.